vmhunter03/cooking-ninja/README.md

 <h2> A Project by Shaun Pelling on his course Build Web Apps with React & Firebase</h2>
-<h3>Did learn how to properly use React Router , React Context & Reducer</h3>
+<h3>Did create a CRUD Cooking List did learn how to properly use React Router , React Context & Reducer & basic of Firebase</h3>